Clarity Engine

 * **Custom logic**: Create new measures that reference the email column

-This approach maintains strict access controls while giving Zoë maximum flexibility to answer your questions using the data components you're already authorized to access.
+This maintains strict access controls while giving Zoë maximum flexibility to answer your questions using the data components you're already authorized to access.

-### Querying with Dynamic Fields
+### Identifying Dynamic Fields in your results

 The Clarity Engine uses an intelligent agent-based architecture that allows Zoë to plan approaches to complex problems, use multiple tools to gather information, maintain context throughout your conversation, and update her memory to provide increasingly relevant answers.